Fractions: changing form. Expanding and reducing (simplifying) to equivalent fractions, examples

 Changing form:

-If we divide a whole into 3 equal parts and then take one part, we have the same quantity as when we divide the whole into 6 equal parts and take two parts.
+If we divide a whole into 3 equal parts and then take away one part, we have the same quantity as when we divide the whole into 6 equal parts and take away two parts.

 This way: